KTM 390 series

+In 2024 KTM started the transition from the original 373.2 cc motor to the new 398.6 cc LC4c motors.
+The new 390 SMC R, Enduro and Adventure models began introduction into the 2025 line-up.

 390 Duke

 In its home market, the 390 Duke's engine size and weight place it in the mid-range category, and it sells for more than three times the average price of a motorcycle in India.
 As one Indian reviewer put it "The 390 Duke may well be a simple little A2 license commuter for the European rider, but in the environs of Mumbai traffic, it's a proper rocket-powered scalpel."
 In the US market, the same motorcycle is considered small-displacement, lightweight, and relatively inexpensive.
 Similarly, the UK Sunday Times said, "Given that the 390 Duke weighs less than 150kg when it's full of fuel, you have to sit on it to stop it blowing away.
 It's as agile in traffic as a push-bike and whippet-thin," saying the bike was ideal for young riders with the A2 license, limited to 47 bhp, who would find it easy to ride and confidence-inspiring, while feeling "fast and sporty".
 Such a bike in the UK would also appeal to experienced riders looking for a practical and efficient commuter bike and runabout.
 The 390 Duke won the 2013–14 Jury's Choice Bike of the Year in The Bloomberg TV India Autocar India Awards.
-IndianCarsBikes said that with a top speed of 180 kph and a 0 to 100 kph time of 5.5 seconds, the 390 Duke is the fastest motorcycle made in India as of January 2014.
+IndianCarsBikes said that with a top speed of 180 kph and a 0 to 100 kph time of 4.3 seconds, the 390 Duke is the fastest motorcycle made in India as of January 2014.

-Motorcycle Consumer News tested the 390 Duke's top speed to be 110.0 mph, with acceleration from 0 to 60 mph in 5.53 seconds, and 0 to 1/4 mi in 14.02 seconds at 91.88 mph.
+Motorcycle Consumer News tested the 390 Duke's top speed to be 110.0 mph, with acceleration from 0 to 60 mph in 4.34 seconds, and 0 to 1/4 mi in 14.02 seconds at 91.88 mph.
 The brakes stopped the bike from 60 to 0 mph in 141.3 ft, and fuel economy was tested at 59.3 mpgus.
 The 390 Duke weighed 338 lb wet and the engine power was 40.29 hp at 9,600 rpm, with 24.28 ftlb torque @ 7,000 rpm.
 The brakes were considered to be "the most obvious flaw on the 390".

-It has a kickstand sensor and switchable dual-channel ABS but no Cornering ABS, Combined ABS, traction control system, engine braking control, adaptive brake light, or cornering lights.
+It comes standard with kickstand sensor, switchable dual-channel combined ABS, traction control system, engine braking control, adaptive brake light, and cornering lights.
 As a feature, it has no keyless ignition but only optional immobiliser key and alarm system.